jgato/jgato/random_docs/ztp-zero-touch-all.md

 * Name: I have put a prefix 'extra-' to the name.
 Just to differentiate this Policy from the ones created by ZTP Tooling using PGTs.
 But it is just a suggestion or a personal convention.

+* complianceType: the object musthave or mustnothave the objectDefinition.

-* Objective: it will create a Project called 'foo'.
+* objectDefinition: it will create a Project called 'foo'.

   ```yaml
   apiVersion: project.openshift.io/v1